stackbit-projects/missing-moths-d673c/content/pages/index.md

       - title: What can you do?
         subtitle: Garden for wildlife
         content: >
+          There are a few simple steps you can take to make your garden into a haven for wildlife.

-          *   Plant pollinator friendly plants
+          *   Plant nectar rich plants to feed pollinating insects

+          *   Leave wild patches of 'weeds' where butterflies and moths can breed

-          *   Don't use pesticides
+          *   Don't use pesticides, encourage natural predators to control problem pests instead.

-          *   Use peat-free compost to protect vital habitat
+          *   Switch to peat-free compost to protect vital habitat for rare moths

-          The charity Butterfly Conservation have a comprehensive guide to gardening for moths (and butterflies!) on their website.
-As well as guides to wildlife friendly gardening, they have a month-by-month blog to keep you on track with upcoming garden tasks.
+          The charity Butterfly Conservation have a comprehensive guide to gardening for moths (and butterflies!) on their website with details on all of these steps.
+They  also have a month-by-month blog to keep you on track with upcoming garden tasks.
+Find out more on the Butterfly Conservation website:
         actions:
           - label: Learn More
             url: >-